AdobeDocs/campaign-classic.fr-FR/help/workflow/using/targeting-data.md

 ### Sélectionner les données {#selecting-data}

-Une **[!UICONTROL Query]** activité vous permet de sélectionner des données de base pour créer la population cible.
+Une activité **[!UICONTROL Requête]** vous permet de sélectionner des données de base pour créer la population cible.
 For more on this, refer to [Creating a query](../../workflow/using/query.md#creating-a-query).

 You can also use the following activities to query and refine data from the database: [Incremental query](../../workflow/using/incremental-query.md), [Read list](../../workflow/using/read-list.md).